cmackdev/compliance_evaluator/README.md

 ## Overview

-The Government Document Compliance Evaluator is an AI-powered application that helps government agencies evaluate documents for compliance with General Records Schedule (GRS) retention policies.
+The Utah Government Document Compliance Evaluator is an AI-powered application that helps government agencies evaluate documents for compliance with Utah's General Records Schedule (GRS) retention policies.
 The application analyzes document content, determines the appropriate GRS category and item number, and provides compliance recommendations based on document date and retention period requirements.

 ## Technology Stack